BA in Archaeology/MA in Anthropology

 Language requirement

 Students whose preparation allows them to waive this requirement are encouraged to begin study of a second language.
-Graduate study in archaeology usually requires knowledge of two or more languages besides English, and students intending advanced study should consult with an advisor early in their program.
+Graduate study in archaeology usually requires knowledge of two or more languages besides English.
+Students planning to pursue advanced study should consult with an advisor early in their program.

 Major requirements